Technical and Vocational Training Corporation: Vocational training institutes in prisons

 TVTC established Institutes in cooperation with the General Directorate of Prisons, for inmates in prisons and inmates in care homes for girls during their sentence, in order to train and qualify them in specialized professional programs and courses.
 The graduate is granted a certificate from the Industrial Institute in the region without indicating that he obtained the qualification in prison.

-Private Training Centers
+Private training centers

 They are non-governmental training institutes and centers established by the private sector for the purpose of providing training, technical and professional programs.
 They are licensed by TVTC, supervising their performance, and applying quality standards to them.
 The number of private training facilities reaches 674 training facilities for men and 337 training facilities for women.

 they offer various training programs in all specializations, and at multiple levels, from short developmental courses to post-secondary training diplomas, as follows: